How to Make Bone Broth

 Cheers!
 You’ve finished your bone broth.

 Store any leftover bone broth in an airtight container in the fridge for up to a week.
 If you want to save it for even longer, transfer cooled broth into a freezer-safe container and pop it in the freezer.
 It’ll last for up to 6 months.

 Why You Should Make Bone Broth

 It’s economical (and eco-friendly)

-Bones aren’t as cheap as they used to be before the bone broth craze, but they are a lot cheaper than the commercial broth.
-For the price of a quart of store-bought broth, you can make 4-6 quarts at home.
-Use old bits of veggies you’ve tossed in the freezer instead of the garbage for flavoring.
+Bones aren’t as cheap as they used to be before the bone broth craze, but they are a lot cheaper than commercial broth.
+For the price of a quart of store-bought broth, you can make 4 to 6 quarts at home.
+Use bits of vegetables you’ve tossed in the freezer instead of the garbage for flavoring.
 That’s a double score for your wallet and the environment.

 It’s good for you